‘A Change of Direction’ is Newest Public Art Piece at Meadowbrook Park Sculpture Garden

 The most valuable advice Davis said he ever received as an artist was “To do what you love and eventually, it will find a home.”
 He said he is extremely honored to have his sculpture placed in his hometown for everyone to see and hopes it will inspire a new generation of artists.

 Val Gibson, the Arlington Sculpture Garden Foundation treasurer, said Meadowbrook Park is a special place in Arlington history, being the first public park.
-He hopes park visitors enjoy the newest addition.
+He hopes park visitors enjoy the newest addition, which was paid for by the foundation and not the City.

 Visitors to Meadowbrook Park Sculpture Garden, located near Abram Street and Willis Avenue, can also enjoy other public art pieces such as "The Sea" by Otello Guarducci, “Leave Your Mark” by Janna Tidwell, “Blue Sky Dream” by Seth Vandable, “Dragonflies” by David Hickman, “Fern Fronds” by Pascale Pryor, “TexScape” by Rock Romano, and “Brighten My Day” by Eddie and Mary Phillips.